flutter85/mLMs_CL/README.md

 Taking XLM model as an example, please use the appropriate linguistic datasets and models when training

 # Bilingual
+In this paper, we adopt two language training sequences: English-French-Chinese, and Chinese-French-English.
+Specific experimental results are detailed in the paper.
+**Note:** Under bilingual training, whether or not to add a continual learning method produced different results for the experiment, thus requiring separate training.

+* XLM_CE.py (Taking English-French-Chinese sequence as an example)
+* testrun2.py
+* XLM_EWC2.py

 # Trilingual
+Same as Bilingual Training above

+* XLM_CEF.py (Taking English-French-Chinese sequence as an example)
+* testrun3.py
+* XLM_EWC3.py